 Restored/adapted: Hastings, – St Mary in the Castle (1990-98)

 Thomas Adye (also found as Ady) first appears in 1712 and died before 1762, when there is a reference to his widow.
 His antecedents are not known, but from 1737 to 1744 he was sculptor to the Society of Dilettanti.
 His monuments are characterised by large medallion portraits, held by putti, a motif derived from James Gibbs.

 William Aikman (1868-1959) was the son of a landscape painter in Edinburgh, where he was apprenticed to the well established glass-making firm of James Ballantine, before moving to London in 1892.
 There he worked for J Powell and Sons as a painter with J W Brown and trained J H Hogan.
 He was also skilled as a mosaicist, for during this early period he assisted Sir W Richmond, who designed the mosaics (and also the glass) in St Paul’s, which were made by Powell”s.
 Aikman worked for the company until 1913, when he established a studio of his own in Camden Square, London and also started to teach at the Camberwell School of Art.
 There his pupils included G Cooper-Abbs and A E Buss, who became his assistant.
-According to CCL 1920, he also designed memorial tablets.
+According to CCL 1920, he also designed memorial tablets and there are paintings by him of 1930 at Pennington, Hampshire.
 He moved to Sutton, Surrey in 1934, where he continued to work until his death.

 Obit: JBSMGP 13/1 (1959) pp364-65

 J S Alder